Guitar-Sound-Processing/GSP/gsp_daisy/SWDirectives.md

 #### Multiple parameter config

-There are three methods to store and to retrieve multiple effect parameters, but all these methods are not essential for proper effect operation: they just make coding easier.
+There are three methods to store and to retrieve several effect parameters at once, but all these methods are not essential for proper effect operation: they just make coding easier.
 They are:

 	void GSP_\EffectName\::Printout(uint8_t out_list, int32_t chn_pos, char *printout)
 	void GSP_\EffectName\::GetParams(float fn[])